Unless you’re a Champagne fanatic, facing a wall of Champagne and sparkling wines is intimidating. Here’s a super easy cheat sheet to help.

 Crémant are sparkling wines that come from any region of France, except Champagne.
 They’re well-regarded, and also made using the same process as Champagne.
 Cost: $10-$25

 Cava is Spain’s version of Champagne.
-It’s produced in Caledonia and comes as a white or rosé sparkling wine.
-The Spanish are very proud of their wine, and folks drink it at celebrations, such as weddings, baptisms and holidays.
+It’s produced in Catalonia and comes as a white or rosé sparkling wine.
+The Spanish are very proud of their wine, and folks drink it at celebrations, such as weddings, baptisms, and holidays.
 Cost: $10-$25

 Italy’s Prosecco is recognized as a suitable alternative to Champagne.
 It’s affordable because the production isn’t as time consuming as Champagne or even Cava, for that matter.
 Cost: $10-$50

 Moscato d’Asti is another sparkling wine from Italy.
 It’s made in Asti, in northwest Italy, and is a sweet wine.
 Cost: $10-$25

 Australia has a good collection of sparkling wines.
 They come from the coolest climates in the southern part of the country.
 Cost: $15-$20

 The United States has many, many sparkling wines, and California produces the best in the country.
 Know that some U.S. producers use the name “Champagne,” but it’s not from France.
 The government allows the term to be used in long-standing brands, but not on new brands.
 Cost: $15-$100+.